 Forest Adventure, Bedok Reservoir Road, 479244, t.
 8100 7420; www.forestadventure.com.sg

-Take the family on a journey back in time to kampong days and a more rural, easy pace of life over at Pulau Ubin.
-Kids will love the bumboat experience on the cheap and cheerful journey over from Changi Pier, and even the most energetic family members will meet their match spending a day bike riding around the island, spotting unusual residents such as wild boar, otters and hornbills.
-Get the full deets on this perfect family day out in our full guide to this gorgeous patch of green so near (and yet so far in many ways) to Singapore.
+Take the family on a journey back to the kampong days and experience a lovely rural way of life over at Pulau Ubin.
+It’s cheap and cheerful getting there via bumboat, and even the most energetic family members will meet their match spending a day bike riding around the island, spotting unusual residents such as wild boar, otters and hornbills.
+Check out our full guide to all things Pulau Ubin before packing a day bag and setting off on your rustic adventure.

 Chinese Garden, 1 Chinese Garden, Singapore 619795; www.nhb.gov.sg

 Developing green fingers here amongst the urban buzz of Singapore can be tricky, which is why we love the ‘gardening hub’ of the Lion City aka Hort Park.
 With themed greenhouses and beautiful gardens galore, kids (and grown-ups) of all ages will love nature spotting and being in the great green outdoors.
-Don’t forget to get those little legs up and over the Canopy Walk to make sure that energy levels are nicely depleted at the end of the day.
+Look out for regular Gardeners’ Day Out family events, and don’t forget to take a hike over the Canopy Walk to make sure that energy levels are nicely depleted by the end of the day.

 Hort Park, 33 Hyderabad Road, Singapore 119578, p.
 6471 5601; www.nparks.gov.sg

 Now we here at HoneyKids have collectively been to a fair few zoos around the world, and we all agree that when it comes to the best zoo in the world, Singapore can’t be beaten!
 We love how the zoo have incorporated natural barriers into the animal enclosures so that depressing bars and cages are something you will never see at this ethically minded attraction.
-Chuck the kids into the fab water play ground for a cool off once the animals have all been spotted.
-And if your little ones are keen to see the animals for more than the occasional visit, don’t forget to sign up for a family membership to get extra value for your $$!
+Chuck the kids into the fab water play area for a cool off once you’re done with the animals.
+It’s also worth checking out the annual membership for families deals if you have die-hard wannabe zoologists.

 Singapore Zoo, 80 Mandai Lake Road, Singapore 729826; www.zoo.com.sg